 - Avoid composing a text message while you're in face-to-face conversation.
 This is comparable to taking a voice call and may be considered rude by others.

-- Do not use your cell phone for texting, gaming, etc. during job search activities such as waiting to meet with someone for a job interview.
+- Do not use your cell phone for texting, gaming, etc. during employment search activities such as waiting to meet with someone for an interview.